danjohnson3141/Jekyll-Test/GET--app&#47;labels&#47;:page.md

     "label_plural"=>nil}]}
 ```

-This request should provide a 200 HTTP response when successful and a 404 when it fails.
+This request should provide a <strong>200 HTTP</strong> response when successful and a 404 when it fails.